snowdreams1006/gitbook-plugin-mygitalk/README.md

 }
 ```

+- Run `gitbook build` or `gitbook serve` to verify this plugin is in effect.

 Run `gitbook build` or `gitbook serve` to test this plugin.

+- Publish to the production environment to implement the comment function really.
+- If you feel this plugin is good, feel free to `star` it.

 ## Example

 The [gitbook-plugin-mygitalk](https://github.com/snowdreams1006/gitbook-plugin-mygitalk) project has been integrated with the plugin itself or you can refer to the [sample project](https://github.com/snowdreams1006/gitbook-plugin-mygitalk/tree/master/example).

-## Usage

-- Install this plugin via `npm` or `gitbook` .
-- Configure this plugin by applying for `github` authentication.
-- Run `gitbook build` or `gitbook serve` to verify this plugin is in effect.
-- Publish to the production environment to implement the comment function really.
-- If you feel this plugin is good, feel free to `star` it.

 ## Help